bfemiano/accumulo-hive-storage-manager/README.md

 Future enhancments:
 ====================

 *	Simple Predicate pushdown to iterators.
+*	Allow INSERT for field serialization to Accumulo.
+OutputFormat exists but is not wired to Serde or tested.
 *   Serde property for setting fixed timestamp during mutations.
-*	Allow CREATE TABLE and INSERT for field serialization to Accumulo.
 *   Allow per-qualifier type hints in the serde property, similar to the latest build of the HBase StorageHandler.
 Currently the Hive types must match the Accumulo value types to avoid oddities.
 *   Support for remaining hive primative column types.
 *   Support for complex value types (Struct, Map, Array, Union).